pritamdalal/posit_python_quarto/README.md

 # python_quarto_slides
-Slides for a presentation on Quarto and Python
+Slides for a presentation on Python and Quarto.